Last updated on 25 July 2022 by Jocelyn Mackie (Former civil litigation attorney. Content legal strategist at TermsFeed)

 Lenovo, an international computer and software company, takes the same approach.
 In the U.S. version of its Privacy Policy, it also explains that it collects information and stores it in log files:

-Sometimes, there may be more detailed discussion on cookies.
-This is especially true with entities that have an international presence or simply use many types of cookies and user tracking technology.
+Sometimes there may be more detailed covering of cookies.
+This is especially true with businesses that have an international presence or simply use many types of cookies and user tracking technology.

 Lenovo offers this further explanation of cookie usage right after its introductory paragraph in the cookies section.
 It also mentions that cookies may be turned off in the user's web browser: